Have a question? Send us an email at email@example.com. We'd love to hear from you!

 Mustafa Mohammed, BTech | Learning Technologies Senior Systems Analyst

 Mustafa manages the backend and integration of KPU's EdTech systems.
-Mustafa supports technical staff in logging, analyzing and resolving system problems.
+He supports technical staff in logging, analyzing and resolving system problems.
 Mustafa also provides technical guidance to faculty with the learning management system, conferencing tools, e-portfolio tools and other integrated tools and platforms.

 Mustafa strives to improve KPU systems, processes, and technologies through his extensive knowledge and passion for data analytics.